frank47ltt/MARL_Robustness/README.md

 Python version should be 3.6

+User should also add multi-agent-particle folder to PYTHONPATH for MADDPG to run successfully

 ## Directories Structure
 - `./Attacks for MADDPG/` contains code for all attacks in cooeprative navigation and physical deception
 - `./Attacks for Qmix/` contains code for all attacks in StarCraft II